 Are you ready to help people in need, immerse yourself in the sights, sounds and culture of a new country and have the experience of a lifetime?
 With poverty, disease and a lack of skilled providers putting a strain on important services such as health and childcare in developing countries across the globe, there are many corners of the world which rely on the help of volunteer travelers like yourself.

 Volunteer in Chile with A Broader View Volunteers a top rated non-profit charity organization, which works tirelessly to support our wonderful volunteers and serve the local communities where our volunteer programs are located.
 Placements in Chile are based in the Colonial city of La Serena.
-Program placements are tailored to the volunteers different interests and skill sets, but still allow volunteers time to explore the Andean local culture and activities during their free time.
+Program placements are tailored to the volunteer's different interests and skill sets, but still, allow volunteers time to explore the Andean local culture and activities during their free time.

-The type of programs in Chile vary widely, offering everything from education to health care.
+The type of programs in Chile varies widely, offering everything from education to health care.
 Volunteers can choose between seven options in La Serena.
-International volunteer help is not only appreciated by the local community, it is severely needed by the millions of Chileans living below the poverty line.
+International volunteer help is not only appreciated by the local community, but it is also severely needed by the millions of Chileans living below the poverty line.
 With thousands of children living and working on the streets, as is so often the case in developing countries like Chile, our volunteer programs are designed to support the needs of local teens and children in desperate need of assistance.

 Volunteering in Chile is an incredibly rewarding experience.
 We welcome volunteers of all ages and from all backgrounds to join us.
 Whether you’re seeking volunteer abroad programs for college students or voluntary work for over 60s, as a trusted non-profit organization which prioritizes the safety of our volunteers, we are the go-to for volunteers across the globe.
 We also offer customized programs with flexible arrival dates to best suit the needs of the remarkable volunteers we depend on to help us make the world a better place.

 If you’d like to volunteer, Chile is just one of the countries we’ve taken under our wing, supplying a steady flow of volunteers and providing year-round financial support to local projects in La Serena.
-Wherever you decide to volunteer, A Broader View give you the opportunity to participate in meaningful community service work, learn a foreign language, make lifelong friends and discover that one person really can make a difference.
+Wherever you decide to volunteer, A Broader View gives you the opportunity to participate in meaningful community service work, learn a foreign language, make lifelong friends and discover that one person really can make a difference.
 Your search for the best volunteer abroad programs ends here – volunteer in Chile with us and gain A Broader View of the world.

 Welcome to Chile (Bienvenido (a) a Chile).
 My name is Vilma and I am your ABV coordinator while you are staying in Chile.
 Our country has one big city, Santiago and 15 regions.
 But you will be working in La Serena which is a place of 400.000 inhabitants out of over 18 million population.
 I will be ready for support 24/7 in case you need to contact me urgently.
 I will introduce you to your volunteer location and staff.

-You are most welcome to seek my assistance and don’t hesitate to ask me questions while in country.
+You are most welcome to seek my assistance and don’t hesitate to ask me questions while in the country.

 La Serena has a cool desert climate.
 Summers and winters are very dry.
 Rain falls only a few times a year in heavy downpours.
 Although the temperature during the day is very hot, it can drop strongly during the night and sometimes below freezing.